newageoflight/gsse-anki/primer.md

 - The Discord server and Facebook Group are where project communication should take place
 - The Github is where finalised cards will be hosted

+## Disciplinary procedures
+- **Contributors** who are not contributing will be given a warning.
+Enough warnings may result in a call for a vote-kick.
+- **Section leaders** have the right to deassign anyone from their team if they feel they are not contributing enough.
+- **Contributors** who are not contributing enough to the entire project should be notified to the **Project Manager** and subjected to a vote-kick.

 ## Resources
 - IT IS OF PARAMOUNT IMPORTANCE THAT EVERYONE USES LAST'S 9TH EDITION
 - See the [Resources page on the Notion](https://www.notion.so/4806c46fbd5c414fbddb0bdd1190e2cb?v=7a49161c5eb64e689d832205365e1517) for recommended resources.